jepersson/P5-enron/final_project/submission_questions.md

 After the initial clean up described above were finished a descriptive data analysis were performed.
 We found that from a total of 145 data points 127 were labeled non-POIs and 18 labeled as POIs.
-In total we have 15 features at the moment not including the given email features since we will switch out these for our new email ratio features instead.
-The new made email features consists of 86 data points all of them spanning between 0 and 1 since we created them as ratios.
-The most heterogeneous features comes from the financial data features which ranges from just 16 up to 109 data points depending on which features we are looking at.
+In total, we have 15 features at the moment, not including the given email features since we will switch out these for our new email ratio features instead.
+The newly made email features consists of 86 data points all of them spanning between 0 and 1 since we created them as ratios.
+The most heterogeneous features come from the financial data features which range from just 16 up to 109 data points depending on which features we are looking at.
 However, the financial features differ from our email features since non-existing values simply are non-existent (zero) while for the email features we are unable to tell if no data really means no occurrences or if it